List of wartime orders of battle for the British 1st Division (1809–1945): Anglo-Zulu War

 The Anglo-Zulu War broke out in January 1879.
 After three months of back and forth fighting, which saw the battles of Isandlwana and Rorke's Drift, reinforcements were dispatched to Natal for a renewed offensive.
 This saw the creation of No. 1 Division, which was just over 9,000 men strong.
-The force composed 6,508 British regulars and colonial irregular troops, supplemented by 2,707 Africans that included 151 mounted troops.
+The force comprised 6,508 British regulars and colonial irregular troops, supplemented by 2,707 Africans that included 151 mounted troops.
 The division saw little fighting and was largely engaged in engineering work.
 When the war ended, the division was broken-up in July.